prasannakulkarni333/mautic-documentation/pages/15.Reports/docs.en.md

 -----------

-Highly customizable reports can be generated through Mautic's Report menu.
+Existing reports can be accesed and highly customizable reports can be generated through Mautic's Report menu.

+You can access existing reports by going to '/s/reports'.
+To create new report click on 'New' button on the top right of the page.

+Below are the tabs you can see on the New Report page -

+1. Details
+2. Data
+3. Schdule

-## Data Sources
+## 1. Data Sources

 Choose the data source appropriate to the report you want.
 Each data source has a different set of available columns, filters and graphs.